TheTomik1/chat-app/README.md

 1. Clone the repository
 2. Run `npm install` in the /backend directory
 3. Run `npm install` in the /frontend directory
+4. Run `node initialize.js` in the /backend directory to initialize the backend and API.
-4. Fill the .ENV file in the /backend directory with your MongoDB connection string and a secret key for JWT
+5. Fill the .ENV file in the /backend directory with your MongoDB connection string and a secret key for JWT
-5. Run `node .` in the /backend directory
+6. Run `node .` in the /backend directory
-6. Run `npm start` in the /frontend directory
+7. Run `npm start` in the /frontend directory

 ## Usage